gisogrimm/ovbox/README.md

 ## Starting the tools

+Normally the tools are started automatically after booting the system.
+For debugging for when installed on a desktop PC, you may want to start them manually.

 On our boxes, TASCAR is not only used for virtual acoustic simulation, but also for the whole session management.
 Essentially, on each client these commands are started: